 If you want the best ROI for your spot, make sure your ad is professional-grade so it will pay off.
-Make sure you do your homework and research the ad agency you choose to work with, to ensure they have the experience that demonstrates the value they can bring you.
+Do your homework and research the ad agency you choose to work with.
+Ensure they have the experience that demonstrates the value they can bring you.

 Research Local Radio Stations

 Don’t just put your radio ad anywhere.
 Optimize your ROI by running radio ads on radio stations with listeners in your target audience.